KaumudiMendis/sql-challenge/README.md

 Added files to this folder.

-Push the changes to GitHub.
+Pushed the changes to GitHub.

 ## Instructions

 ## Data Modeling

-Inspectd the CSVs and sketch out an ERD of the tables. used tool http://www.quickdatabasediagrams.com.
+Inspected the CSVs and sketch out an ERD of the tables. used tool http://www.quickdatabasediagrams.com.

 ## Data Engineering
 Use the information you have to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.